Minneapolis Wrongful Death Lawyer

 - The available insurance

-As a result, the courts have broadened the definition of pecuniary damages for wrongful death law to include certain intangible losses.
+Minnesota courts broadened the definition of pecuniary damages for wrongful death law to include certain intangible losses.
 As a result, Minnesota families may pursue the following economic and noneconomic damages in wrongful death cases:

 - Funeral and burial expenses